 From a legal standpoint, what is not included in this definition is just as important as what is included.

 - A mother breastfeeding her baby is specifically excluded from the definition.

 - Child erotica is also not classified as illegal.
 This includes children who are photographed nude or partially nude, but the details of the picture do not meet the criteria for sexual conduct.

 It is a third degree felony in Florida to manufacture, distribute, possess, or transmit child pornography.

-When defending a client against child pornography charges, the attorney may use various angles to counter the allegations.
+When defending a client against child pornography charges, the lawyer may use various angles to counter the allegations.
 He or she may argue that the material in question does not meet the definition of sexual conduct.
 The authenticity of the images may also come into question, along with the definition of possession.
-With an experienced attorney, you may be able to beat these life altering charges and restore your good reputation.
+With an experienced lawyer, you may be able to beat these life altering charges and restore your good reputation.